-CRIPtic x Spread the Word are pleased to announce the new season of CRIPtic x Spread the Word Writers’ Salons – bi-monthly online workshops and readings for d/Deaf and disabled writers.
+CRIPtic x Spread the Word are pleased to announce the new season of CRIPtic x Spread the Word Writers’ Salons – bi-monthly online workshops and readings for deaf and disabled writers.

 The new season starts in June 2022 and runs through to December 2022.
 Each Salon will have a workshop with an invited facilitator followed by a reading and Q&A from a guest writer and an opportunity for participants to take part in an open mic (five x five mins slots will be available at each Salon).

-The Salon is open to d/Deaf and disabled writers writing in any genre, new or more experienced and is hosted by Jamie Hale.
+The Salon is open to deaf and disabled writers writing in any genre, new or more experienced and is hosted by Jamie Hale.

 The Salon is free to attend and will take place on Zoom.
 The BSL interpreters are Michelle Wood and Jemima Hoadley.